tomasbird/dfo-salmon-ontology/ReadmeforAI.md

  - **Map between dictionaries:** Provide 1:1 translation between different dictionaries.
  - **Disambiguate terms:**  Many terms in use are easy to misinterpret, leading to potential mis-use of the data.
 This project will make sure that the meanings of these terms is accessible to a new user.
  - **Classify terms:** Many terms may be similar, in that they belong to the same category of things, but are slightly different.
 The ontology will help define these groupings, and identify what information is needed to keep them distinct
- - **Metadata tags:** Some fields require additional Metadata in order to be used appropriately. we will identify these terms and link them
+ - **Metadata tags:** Some fields require additional Metadata in order to be used appropriately, or to fit into the ontology. we will identify these terms that need more metadata and determine what the additional metadata needs are.
  - **Changes:** Where monitoring methods may change over time terms may change in meaning.
 We will document these changes as part of the ontology.

 # Approach